 Our faces were a picture.
 Both my mum and I are absolutely petrified of mice.
-I’d say mine is a full-blown phobia, I can’t even watch them on I’m a Celebrity Get Me Our of Here without panicking.
+I’d say mine is a full-blown phobia, I can’t even watch them on I’m a Celebrity Get Me Out of Here without panicking.

-We were all really looking forward to the Segway adventure, as we helmeted up and got prepared the instructor showed us the basics and we all climbed on our Segways.
+We were all really looking forward to the Segway adventure.
+As we helmeted up and got prepared the instructor showed us the basics and we all climbed on our Segways.

-Off we went up a steep hill shaky as we got to grips with it and onto some open grassland where we zipped about in and out of each other before we headed up through a forest to over look the wheel.
+Off we went up a steep hill shaky as we got to grips with it and onto some open grassland where we zipped about in and out of each other before we headed up through a forest to overlook the wheel.

 With the Segways being heavy duty rough terrain we went up uneven banks through the forest, up and down very steep hills and even over ice and through puddles.
-We even got that sure of ourself at one point we were taking selfies on the go!
+We even got that sure of ourselves at one point we were taking selfies on the go!

 The instructor was a lovely lad studying at University who being the Segway tour guide was his Saturday job.
 Can you imagine how cool that is?
 Such a better gig than folding jeans in a clothes shop like my first Saturday job was.

-See now what I mean about buying experiences instead of objects, a bouquet of flowers wouldn’t have told the same story.
+See now what I mean about buying experiences instead of objects.
+A bouquet of flowers wouldn’t have told the same story.